skyhookadventure/appsync-client/README.md

 | ✅         | Unit tests (Jest)            |
 | ✅         | 100% test coverage           |
 | ✅         | Github Continuous Deployment |

-## Built by Skyhook

-This module is contributed by the team at [Skyhook](https://www.skyhookadventure.com/)